vain0x/milone-lang/docs/refs/tuple_types.md

 ## Operations

+- Equality:
+    Tuple is equatable if it's unit or all item types are equatable.
 - `string` function:
     Tuples is convertible to string if it's unit or all item types are convertible to string.
     - *Remark*: The output might change in future.